mestafrica/crypto-market-watcher/README.md

 * [Building a website using Nodejs](https://scotch.io/courses/build-a-nodejs-website/course-introduction)
 * [node-postgres documentation](https://node-postgres.com/)
 * [Building a Slack Bot with Modern Node.js Workflows](https://scotch.io/tutorials/building-a-slack-bot-with-modern-nodejs-workflows) (A tutorial on a real world use case of nodejs)

+**Note: You are not allowed to use a library such as jQuery for traversing/manipulating the DOM.**